fiskaltrust/release-notes/portal/portal-sprint-81.md

 ### User Management

 #### Usability improvements to prevent non-supported actions (All markets)
-We distilled some common issues from customer feedback and noticed that it was possible to perform some actions in the Portal that could lead to later issues.
+We distilled some common issues from customer feedback and noticed that it was possible to perform some actions in the fiskaltrust.Portal that could lead to later issues.
 Hence, we introduced some minor UI changes to both simplify user flows and prevent these non-supported actions:
 - In some cases, issues during registrations were not displayed to the user and the registration process continued with errors, which lead to confusion and issues later.
 All errors are now properly displayed during the process.
 - Another issue could occur if a user deactivated the POS dealer role while the auto-invitation role was still active.
 We fixed this by enforcing that the latter must be disabled first.
-- Removing the primary employee of an account in the portal could lead to different issues and in the worst-case lock users out of their accounts.
+- Removing the primary employee of an account in the fiskaltrust.Portal could lead to different issues and in the worst-case lock users out of their accounts.
 We hence disabled this option for now - please contact our support in case you need to remove/change the primary contact.

 ### Various

-#### Display the latest release notes directly in the Portal (All markets)
+#### Display the latest release notes directly in the fiskaltrust.Portal (All markets)
 To more actively notify our users about recent changes in the Portal, we now display the summary of the latest release notes directly on the [start page](https://portal.fiskaltrust.de/Home/Dashboard) of the Portal.

 ![release-notes-in-portal](images/sprint-81/release-notes-in-portal.png)

 ## Next steps
-We will continue improving our e-commerce functionalities in the Portal in the upcoming sprints, both for the German and the French market.
+We will continue improving our e-commerce functionalities in the fiskaltrust.Portal in the upcoming sprints, both for the German and the French market.
 Additionally, we will continue to work on German features like the DSFinV-K export (both the cloud and the offline-version).
 Finally, we continuously work on improving the usability of our products, especially the Portal.

 ## Feedback
 We would love to hear what you think about these features.
 To get in touch, please reach out to [info@fiskaltrust.at](mailto:info@fiskaltrust.at).